Mistralys/mailcode/README.md

 ### Highlighting variables in the final document

 The "MarkVariables" highlighter allows highlighting (not syntax highlighting) all variable type commands, even once they have been processed by the mail preprocessor.
-This is handy when testing, to quickly identify all places in an HTML document where variables are used.
+This is handy when testing to quickly identify all places in an HTML document where variables are used.

 ```php
 use Mailcode\Mailcode;